mattermost/mattermost-handbook/company/about-mattermost/business-model.md

 # Self-served motions

 For Mattermost Professional, we have self-serve options to purchasing subscription licenses by credit card.
-For self-serve purchases, cloud-hosted Mattermost Professional is purchased with a monthly charge per paid user, and the self-hosted version is purchased with an annual contract.

 # Sales-served motions

 We're focused on a number of sales motions to turn leads and prospects into customers.

-### Champion-Led Inbound Direct
+### Champion-led inbound direct

 Prospect comes to us to buy.
 In this motion, developers or a System Admin deploys the open source or cloud free version of Mattermost, adopts its usage, and realizes value for a small group (~20 for cloud and 5-25 for self-hosted).
 When they want to scale usage beyond 25 and need administrative features like user management, SAML SSO, and the champion contacts IT and procurement to purchase.
 IT or procurement contacts Mattermost and is directed to the sales team to discuss a purchase, ask for volume discounting, answer security, compliance or technical questions, and/or negotiate MSA terms on their way to a purchase.